Fundamental analysis: Procedures

 The simple model commonly used is the P/E ratio (price-to-earnings ratio).
 Implicit in this model of a perpetual annuity (time value of money) is that the inverse, or the E/P rate, is the discount rate appropriate to the risk of the business.
 Usage of the P/E ratio has the disadvantage that it ignores future earnings growth.

 Because the future growth of the free cash flow and earnings of a company drive the fair value of the company, the PEG ratio is more meaningful than the P/E ratio.
 The PEG ratio incorporates the growth estimates for future earnings, e.g. of the EBIT.
 Its validity depends on the length of time analysts believe the growth will continue and on the reasonableness of future estimates compared to earnings growth in the past years (oftentimes the last seven years).
 IGAR models can be used to impute expected changes in growth from current P/E and historical growth rates for the stocks relative to a comparison index.

 The amount of debt a company possesses is also a major consideration in determining its financial leverage and its health.
 This is meaningful because a company can reach higher earnings (and this way a higher return on equity and higher P/E ratio) simply by increasing the amount of net debt.
 This can be quickly assessed using the debt-to-equity ratio, the current ratio (current assets/current liabilities) and the return on capital employed (ROCE).
 The ROCE is the ratio of EBIT divided by the "capital employed", i.e. all the current and non-current assets less the operating liabilities, which is the real capital of the company no matter if it is financed by equity or debt.

+Automated analysis

+The advancement of artificial intelligence and machine learning has introduced new possibilities for automating fundamental analysis, making it more accessible to individual investors.
+While earlier automated tools focused on screening for quantitative metrics (such as P/E ratios or revenue growth), modern platforms can also process and interpret qualitative, unstructured data from sources like quarterly earnings reports, news articles, and press releases.